dustatron/Csharp-Word-Counter/README.md

 Behavoir | Input | Output
 :---------:|:------:|:------:
-User will input a word and the computer will return if word is valid | 'you' | true User will input a word with a number in it and the computer will return if word is valid | 'you8' | false User inputs a sentence and the program will return the sentance is Valid | 'Thank you for being a friend' | true User inputs a sentence with a non-word the program will return the sentance is Valid | 'Thank you for b3ing a friend' | false
+User will input a word and the computer will return if word is valid | 'you' | true The program will remove all special characters from word normalize to lowercase | 'Friend!' | 'friend' The program will remove all numbers from word | 'friend8' | 'friend' User will input a word with a number in it and the computer will return if word is valid | 'you8' | false User inputs a sentence and the program will return the sentance is Valid | 'Thank you for being a friend' | true User inputs a sentence with a non-word the program will return the sentance is Valid | 'Thank you for b3ing a friend' | false